athomasq/athomasq.github.io/accident.md

 I programmed other people's models, then created models of my own, then built systems to trade those models, then began trading them myself, and eventually I found myself a full-fledged portfolio manager.
 I started out in fixed income arbitrage, then branched out into long-short relative value and global macro.
 I was pretty darn good at it too.

 We were building infra from scratch so

+One day I woke up and realized I hadn't written any production code in over a year; I was now a full-fledged portfolio manager.

+I was good at it too!
+The same skills that helped me ace exams -- an analytical mind, calmness under pressure, and the sense that this was all game -- helped me .
+(I think my childhood experience of war and invasion and ref gave me some perspective on the stakes; sure it was millions of dollars, but it was only money.)

+I ended up going from junior trader to senior trader to head of trading.
+At one point the opp set in Japan was limted so I started looking at the US treasury market -- the most liquid, the most eyeballed market in the world, and ground zero for a great many quant strategies.  (think liar's poker, when genius failed).
+If you can make money trading treasuries, you can do it anywhere.  (think masters of the universe from bonfire).

+And then, of course, I walked away.
+Read about that here.

 ; Carl Sagan was my hero.
 I